infosupport/tech-survey/CONTRIBUTING.md

 6. Push to the original branch: `git push origin <project-name>/<location>`.
 7. Create a pull request with a descriptive title.
 8. Link the issue in the pull request description.

+Make sure your pull request is a small, focused change.
+Don't try to fix multiple issues in one pull request.
+However, some boyscouting is allowed.